 Friends will be especially helpful with this as they can tell you if they notice an improvement.
 In business or professional conversations, try speaking slowly and carefully enunciate your words.
-If you feel your mouth getting dry or tired, try excusing yourself to get a sip of water (if appropriate) or pause for a moment to deal with your mouth.
+Be cognizant of when your mouth is getting dry or feeling tired.
+Then, excuse yourself to get a sip of water (if appropriate) or pause for a moment to deal with your mouth.

-Like any minor issue, it doesn’t take a lot of effort to deal with mumbling but it does require that you take the time to address it.
+Mumbling is a minor issue.
+Just being aware of it is the first step.
+It doesn’t take a lot of effort to fix – you just need to take the time to address it.
 Once you start working on it, you’ll notice an improvement in no time.

 James Feudo owns the Boston Web Design Agency JVF Solutions and loves blogging about personal development and communication in his spare time.

 2 thoughts on “Two Quick Tips to Stop Mumbling”